 Join us at the North of the Internet.
 We can’t wait for you to experience it.

 About the curators

-Morgan Scott Enos is a California-born songwriter and journalist.
+Morgan Scott Enos is a California-born songwriter, humorist, publicist and journalist.

-Morgan is currently based in New York, where he continues to creatively fire on all cylinders.
+Morgan is currently based in Queens, NY, where he continues to creatively fire on all cylinders.

 Julien Léonard Fernandez is a French/Spanish multidisciplinary artist based in Pescara, IT.

 Previously, he was the drummer of the bands Chevreuil and Passe Montagne.
 He also curated the prolific European independent label Africantape between 2008 and 2014.